Youth Meats Events

 Meat Judging Clinic

-Hog 'n Ham
+Hog and Ham

 Participants experience the total process of pork production from beginning to end.
 Youth select a feeder pig and grow it to harvesting weight, keeping records on feed amounts and costs, health care, expenses, weights, etc. They harvest the hog, process it into wholesale or retail cuts, cure the hams, and prepare bacon and sausage for smoking.
 To finish the program, they do a retail comparison project, complete a record book, and present a demonstration or illustrated talk.